jimporter/mike/README.md

 ignore the remote's state, just pass `--ignore`; to update to the remote's state, pass `--rebase`.

+## `CNAME` (and Other Special Files)

+Some special files that you'd like to deploy along with your documentation (such as `CNAME`) aren't related to a particular version of the docs, and instead need to go in the root directory of your site.
+There's no special handling for this in mike, but since your built docs live on a git branch, it's still easy to
+manage: simply check out your `gh-pages` branch (or wherever your built docs live), and commit the necessary files to the root directory.

 ## For Theme Authors

 If you'd like to provide support for mike in your theme, you just need to